-The SonarQube MCP Server enables AI assistants to access SonarQube's code quality metrics, issues, and analysis results through the Model Context Protocol.
-This integration allows you to retrieve code metrics, access and filter issues, check quality status, and analyze project quality over time.
+The SonarQube MCP Server enables AI assistants to interact with SonarQube's code quality analysis capabilities through the Model Context Protocol.
+This integration allows AI tools like Claude to access code metrics, issues, security hotspots, and more from your SonarQube or SonarCloud instance.

 {